 Make Psychologists Eligible for HITECH Act Incentives

-Congress should make psychologists eligible for existing HITECH Act incentive payments by passing the Behavioral Health Information Technology Act of 2013 (S. 1517/H.R.
-2957), sponsored by Senator Sheldon Whitehouse (D-RI) and Representatives Tim Murphy (R-PA) and Ron Barber (D-AZ).
+Congress should make psychologists eligible for existing HITECH Act incentive payments by passing behavioral health information legislation: The Behavioral Health Information Technology Act of 2013 (S. 1517/H.R.
+2957), sponsored by Sen. Sheldon Whitehouse, D-R.I., and Reps.
+Tim Murphy, R-Pa., and Ron Barber, D-Ariz.; The Behavioral Health Information Coordination Act of 2013 (S. 1685), sponsored by Sen. Rob Portman, R-Ohio.

 The legislation would amend the Health Information Technology for Economic and Clinical Health (“HITECH”) Act of 2009 to support mental and behavioral health by enabling clinical psychologists, to qualify for Medicare and Medicaid incentive payments for integrating electronic health records into their practices.
 It would also extend this eligibility to nationally accredited community mental health centers, psychiatric hospitals, clinical social workers and outpatient mental health treatment facilities and substance use facilities.